William H. Seward: Governor of New York

 William Seward was sworn in as governor of New York on January 1, 1839, and inaugurated in front of a crowd of jubilant Whigs.
 In that era, the annual message by the New York governor was published and discussed to the extent of that of a president.
-Seward biographer Walter Stahr wrote that his address "brimmed with his youth, energy, ambition, and optimism."
+Seward biographer Walter Stahr wrote that his address "brimmed with his youth, energy, ambition, and optimism".
 Seward took note of America's great unexploited resources and stated that immigration should be encouraged in order to take advantage of them.
 He urged that citizenship and religious liberty be granted to those who came to New York's shores.
 At the time, New York City's public schools were run by Protestants, and used Protestant texts, including the King James Bible.
-Seward believed the current system was a barrier to literacy for immigrants' children and proposed legislation to change it.
+Seward believed the current system was a barrier to literacy for the children of Catholic immigrants and proposed legislation to change it.
 Education, he stated, "banishes the distinctions, old as time, of rich and poor, master and slave.
-It banishes ignorance and lays axe to the root of crime."
-Seward's stance was popular among immigrants, but was disliked by nativists; their opposition would eventually help defeat his bid for the Republican presidential nomination in 1860.
+It banishes ignorance and lays axe to the root of crime".
+Seward's stance was popular among Catholic immigrants, but was disliked by nativists; their opposition would eventually help defeat his bid for the Republican presidential nomination in 1860.

 Although the Assembly had a Whig majority at the start of Seward's first term as governor, the party had only 13 legislators out of 32 in the state Senate.
-The Democrats refused to co-operate with Governor Seward except on the most urgent matters, and he initially found himself unable to advance much of his agenda.
+The Democrats refused to cooperate with Governor Seward except on the most urgent matters, and he initially found himself unable to advance much of his agenda.
 Accordingly, the 1839 legislative elections were crucial to Seward's legislative hopes, and to advancing the nominations of many Whigs to state office whose posts required Senate confirmation.
 Both Seward and President Van Buren gave several speeches across New York State that summer.
 Henry Clay, one of the hopefuls for the Whig nomination for president, spent part of the summer in Upstate New York, and the two men met by chance on a ferry.
 Seward refused to formally visit Clay at his vacation home in Saratoga Springs in the interests of neutrality, beginning a difficult relationship between the two men.
 After the 1839 election, the Whigs had 19 seats, allowing the party full control of state government.